beluxappdev/aks-istio-multi-cluster/README.md

 4. **Istio Namespace and Secrets Setup**

-   **4.1**Before creating secret for the certificates, we need to create the istio-system namespace:
+   Before creating secret for the certificates, we need to create the istio-system namespace:
    ```bash
       # For Cluster 1
       kubectl create namespace istio-system --context="${CTX_CLUSTER1}"